 - Applying the paint smoothly takes practice and finesse, and it’s not easy to correct a mistake without starting the entire panel over

-Fusion is not a hardware store or professional line paint, like a Benjamin Moore, Sherwin Williams, or Behr, etc. It is what I would call a “boutique paint,” meant that it’s formulated specifically for smaller-scale, decorative projects around the home, and not for painting your walls.
+Fusion is not a hardware store paint like Benjamin Moore, Sherwin Williams, or Behr, etc. It’s an acrylic paint that it’s formulated specifically for furniture and other decorative projects around the home (although you can use it to paint your walls if you like!)

 I’ve painted 2 sets of cabinets in my home with Fusion, as well as a cabinet set for a client, and I have been very happy with the process and results.
 The photo above is from my boys’ bathroom makeover, and this set of vanity cabinets was painted in Fusion’s Homestead Blue.